1jour1vin

 Rated estate (2021 guide) Recommended

 Deep, intense notes of plum and blackberry, enhanced by dark chocolate, toasted spices, walnut, crushed graphite, and wet stones.
-Full-bodied, it has ripe, velvety tannins that flow in a single firm layer across the palate.
+Full-bodied, it features ripe, velvety tannins that flow in a single, firm layer across the palate.
 Very structured.
 Delicious black and blue fruits coated in chocolate, with a spicy character and a very long finish.
 60% Merlot and 40% Cabernet Franc.
 Drink from 2028.

 Land of Wines